tetzgabriel/very_good_coffee_app/README.md

 ## Github actions ⚙️

-Initially, this project used `VeryGoodOpenSource/very_good_workflows/.github/workflows/flutter_package.yml@v1` as a github action<br>, but I kept encountering problems with the unit tests of GetIt while running them with the action.
+Initially, this project used `VeryGoodOpenSource/very_good_workflows/.github/workflows/flutter_package.yml@v1` as a github action, but I kept encountering problems with the unit tests of GetIt while running them with the action.
 So, as a temporary measure I changed it to use `subosito/flutter-action@v2`.

 ---